Like a Good Nearest Neighbor: Practical Content Moderation and Text Classification: Experiments

-In our experiments, we study \LaGoNN's performance on four binary and one ternary classification dataset related to the task of content moderation.
-Each dataset is composed of a training, validation, and test split.
+We first study \LaGoNN's performance on four binary and one ternary classification dataset related to the task of content moderation.
+Each dataset is composed of a training, validation, and test split (see Appendix \ref{data_balance} for details).